Seagulls in Wisconsin

 If your business is located near a large body of water, your property may be at greater risk of a problem with gulls.
 Many modern buildings with flat roofs and straight sides are similar to the sort of cliffs seagulls nest on in the wild.
 The urban environment offers the gulls easy living with landfill sites, street litter near bars and restaurants, and household garbage providing an abundant and easy food source.

 The gulls usually nest in colonies, but sometimes in isolated pairs.
-The nest is built by both the male and female on the ground, next to an object such as shrub or rock to protect it from the wind.
+The nest is built by both the male and female on the ground, next to an object such as a shrub or rock to protect it from the wind.
 It is shallow, usually lined with grass, feathers, debris.

 Seagull Mating & Life Cycle

-Males establish breeding territories and both members of a bonded pair defend it with threatening postures, warning calls, and chase-attacks in air and on the ground.
+Males establish breeding territories and both members of a bonded pair defend it with threatening postures, warning calls, and chase-attacks in the air and on the ground.
 Courtship rituals include mate-feeding and remaining bonded as long as both live.
 They return to the same territories each breeding season producing one brood per year with three olive-colored eggs in each clutch.
 A 25 day incubation period is done by both the male and female.
 The young birds spend 35-42 days in the nest during which one parent is always in the nest.
 Both parents feed the young by regurgitation.
 The young are capable of flight 45-50 days after hatching.

 Seagull Damage & Threats

 The close association of seagulls and people can lead to the spread of bird-transmitted diseases, especially since gulls feed on polluted sources such as garbage dumps and bring germs directly to public areas in towns and cities.

-Seagulls are known to spread disease, like Salmonella, which could impact employees and customers if the problem is left unresolved.
+Seagulls are known to spread diseases, like Salmonella, which could impact employees and customers if the problem is left unresolved.